 Mark Winger was appointed to the AA Insurance Board on 22 April 2008.
 Mr Winger has extensive experience in commercial law, corporate law and trusts and is a senior partner in Auckland law firm Holmden Horrocks.
-Mr Winger has been legal adviser to the New Zealand Automobile Association, a member of its Board since its amalgamation in 1990, a director of AA Finance Limited and is current Chair of the NZAA Retirement Scheme.
+Mr Winger is the President of the New Zealand Automobile Association, a member of its Board since its amalgamation in 1990 and a legal adviser to the Association, a director of AA Finance Limited and is current Chair of the NZAA Retirement Scheme.
 He is currently the Chair of the Freemasons Foundation, a charitable Trust, and has had extensive involvement as a trustee providing governance and strategic direction to a wide range of family, investment, charitable, and educational trusts.

-This financial report of the Company was approved for issue by the Board on 27 July 2022.
+This financial report of the Company was approved for issue by the Board on 9 August 2023.